Project funding

 Applications can be submitted by experienced researchers working at a university or another institution in Switzerland that is eligible to receive funding.
 Of course, you have the opportunity to carry out interdisciplinary or collaborative projects.
 Many research questions can only be adequately addressed in this way.

-In collaborative projects with three or more applicants, one applicant may work at a research institute abroad if their expertise is necessary for the project.
+Collaborative projects with three or more applicants may include one applicant at a research institute abroad, provided their expertise is necessary for the project.
+Please refer to the information under the heading Cooperation with partner countries.

 The SNSF grant covers your staff's salaries, research costs and funding for scientific collaboration.
 Your own salary is financed by your institution.

-Project funding also includes the participation of Swiss researchers in European consortium projects (e.g. ERA-Net).
+In addition to project funding, the SNSF also supports the participation of Swiss researchers in European consortium projects (e.g. ERA-Net).
+Further information can be found at the following link:

-In SNSF project funding, you can submit an application as an individual or together with other researchers.
+You can submit an application for SNSF project funding as an individual or together with other researchers.
 All applicants must meet the personal requirements and have the necessary scientific qualifications.

 Personal requirements

-As an applicant, you must actively do scientific work for at least 50% (0.5 FTE) of your time at an eligible research institution in Switzerland.
-Exceptions are possible for persons conducting clinical research, for employees of museums or archives, and for self-employed researchers.
+As an applicant, you must actively spend at least 50 per cent (0.5 FTE) of your time working in research (this includes also teaching and management activities) at an eligible research institution in Switzerland.
+Exceptions are possible for people conducting clinical research, for employees of museums or archives and for independent researchers.
 In collaborative projects with three or more applicants, one applicant may work at a research institution abroad, provided that their expertise is necessary for the project and the collaboration demonstrably adds value.

 Scientific qualifications

 After obtaining your doctorate (PhD), you have conducted scientific research for at least four years.
-If you do not have a doctorate, the four-year period normally starts after at least three years of full-time research work.
-This also applies to doctors without a PhD.
-As an applicant, you are in a position to carry out a research project on your own responsibility and to manage the staff involved in it.
+If you do not have a doctorate, the four-year period normally starts after at least three years of full-time research activity.
+This also applies to medical doctors without a PhD.
+As an applicant, you are in a position to be fully responsible for carrying out a research project and managing the staff involved in it.

 Two or more applicants